Lelou123/Csharp-PdfCertificate/README.md

 1. First do your sign up with your data
-2. Do the sign in with your credencials
+2. Do the sign in with your credentials
-3. Upload a digital certificate and put a password (which was defined when the digital certificate was generate)
+3. Upload a digital certificate and put a password (which was defined when the digital certificate was generated)
-4. Do the pdf upload wich you want to sign with the certificate.
+4. Do the pdf upload which you want to sign with the certificate.

 ### Desktop Preview